 If you are transferring from the light rail to a bus or another train, your light rail ticket or validated ticket will serve as your transfer.
 These tickets will also have a time of expiration listed on them.

 All light rail stations will have bus stops for passengers who need to make transfers.
 The signs at the light rail station bus stops should indicate the direction of travel (for instance, the 83L westbound (WB) or the 83L eastbound (EB)) for each bus.
 These signs will be black with gray lettering, as opposed to the red bus stop signs that you have probably seen throughout the Denver metro area.

 Bus and Train Schedules

 Buses and trains run on predesignated timetables at regular intervals (so, every 15 minutes, every half hour, every hour, etc).
 You can get paper schedules at bus depots (like Union Station or the Federal Center), on the bus or train and at many community centers.
-Some Arapahoe Libraries carry paper schedules for the routes serving that location.
-You can also look up schedules online or call RTD at 303-299-6000 for up to date schedule information.
+Most Arapahoe Libraries carry paper schedules for the routes serving that location.
+You can also look up schedules onlineopens a new window or call RTD at 303-299-6000 for up-to-date schedule information.

 For trains and buses designated "Limited" (with an "L" after the route number, like the 15L that runs on Colfax Ave), all of the stops will be listed on the schedule, and the bus or train will not make additional stops in between those listed.